tybottorff/bottorffdocs/notes/literature_notes.md

 # Tumor resident memory CD8 T cells and concomitant tumor immunity develop independently of CD4 help
  - immune systems applies a form of 2FA: both CD4 and CD8 T cells need to recognize distinct antigen epitopes in same pathogen, signal integration at level of DC in draining lymph nodes (CD4 T cells license DCs to optimally generate Tcm CD8 T cells to cross presented antigen)
  - Trm: alternative population of memory CD8 T cells that remain in tissue/tumor
+# Tutorial: guidelines for annotating single cell transcriptomic maps using automated and manual methods
+ - Seurat reference method is reference-based automatic annotation
 # Type 1/type 2 immunity in infectious diseases
  - Th1 (T helper type 1) cells secrete IL-2, interferon-γ, lymphotoxin-α and stimulate type 1 immunity (intense phagocytic activity), more or less synonymous with cell-mediated immunity but some antibodies are still produced, protective for most infections
  - Th2 cells secrete IL-4/5/9/10/13 and stimulate type 2 immunity (high antibody titers), more or less synonymous with humoral immunity (Th2 cells suppress phagocytosis), resolves cell-mediated inflammation